zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/core_test_services_integration_guide.rst

   read/write access tests
 - Get a button state that can be pressed by the user to simulate a secure service with an arbitrarily long blocking execution.
+- Access to a timer that is able to interrupt the core running TF-M.

 The functionality that have to be implemented by the platform is described in ``platform/include/tfm_plat_test.h``.
 For details see the documentation of the